 Generally the appellate process does not require a hearing, nor does it require the dean to make personal contact with the student or the Faculty Student Life Committee.
 The dean may, but is not required to, convene an ad hoc appeals committee to assist in making a recommendation to the dean regarding the appeal.
 The Dean shall not be bound by the ad hoc appeals committee's recommendation.

 The Dean of the School of Law may affirm, reverse, or modify the sanction.
-The dean may also return the case to the Assistant Dean for Student Life or Student Life Committee for further consideration.
+The dean may also return the case to the Dean of Students or Student Life Committee for further consideration.
 The Dean of the School of Law's decision shall be final and effective immediately.